Advertisements

 This is a very hard lesson to accept.
 Many traders refuse to face it, but the arithmetic carries with it the whiff of doom — set your stops to the market without regard for capital, and before you know it, you will not have enough capital left to trade.
 Of all the mistakes made by beginners, this is the most common and the most often fatal (after not using any stop at all).

 Having said that, there are some amelioration factors that you can apply.
 The first is to backtest various stops against scenarios that you see repeatedly.
 You may find that a 20-point stop works more than half of the time when your set of stop indicators kicks in.
-Or perhaps they work only 50% of the time but adding a third or fourth indicator raises that to well over 50%.
-Always remember that back-testing has severe limitations — conditions may be similar but they are never exactly the same.
+Or perhaps they work only 50% of the time, but adding a third or fourth indicator raises that to well over 50%.
+Always remember that back-testing has severe limitations — conditions may be similar, but they are never exactly the same.

 A key variable in improving the functionality of a low stop-loss point count is to trade only when the price is trending.
-Statisticians have been tearing their hair out for decades trying to figure out how to define when trendedness ends, but in practice, a savvy and observant trader can detect when the change in coming, using bar-reading, candlestick patterns, momentum, and a dozen other techniques.
+Statisticians have been tearing their hair out for decades trying to figure out how to define when trendedness ends, but in practice, a savvy and observant trader can detect when the change is coming, using bar-reading, candlestick patterns, momentum, and a dozen other techniques.

 Solutions

 Some analysts say stop hunting occurs more often at round numbers or some other magic formula.
 While it is true that Forex prices close at round numbers more often than chance would allow (research by no less august a body than the US Federal Reserve), we cannot verify that round numbers are reversal points more often than chance would allow.
-If you think about for a minute, since we count reversals from the last lowest close, it is probably true that reversal points tend to be round number, but from that you cannot deduce that any old round number close will likely be a reversal tipping point.
+If you think about it for a minute, since we count reversals from the last lowest close, it is probably true that reversal points tend to be round numbers, but from that, you cannot deduce that any old round number close will likely be a reversal tipping point.

 The important point is that you are looking for something on the chart to modify your stop to a level that is both adaptive to market conditions and consistent with your trading plan, the first feature of which is staying in business by not losing too much of your capital.